cfcarnabiitkgp/IJOC_regSDDP/README.md

 [![INFORMS Journal on Computing Logo](https://INFORMSJoC.github.io/logos/INFORMS_Journal_on_Computing_Header.jpg)](https://pubsonline.informs.org/journal/ijoc)

-# Black-box attack-based security evaluation framework for credit card fraud detection models
+# A Nonconvex Regularization Scheme for the Stochastic Dual Dynamic Programming Algorithm
 This archive is distributed in association with the [INFORMS Journal on Computing](https://pubsonline.informs.org/journal/ijoc) under the [MIT License](LICENSE).

 ## Cite

-To cite this software, please cite the paper using its DOI and the software itself, using the following DOI.
+Please cite the paper using its DOI and the software itself, using the following DOI.

 [![DOI](https://zenodo.org/badge/591213054.svg)](https://zenodo.org/badge/latestdoi/591213054)